 a.
 Training and Education.
-All Covered Persons receive a copy of LIBERTY's Code of Conduct and are trained regarding the operation of the Compliance Program, the Code of Conduct, LIBERTY corporate compliance policies and procedures, entity-specific supplemental policies and procedures, and applicable laws, rules and regulations affecting compliance and the prevention and detection of FWA.
-Covered Persons are also updated on such topics through ongoing educational efforts by LIBERTY, including topic-specific presentations. newsletters, emails, and other communications.
+All Covered Persons receive a copy of LIBERTY's Code of Conduct and are trained regarding the operation of the Compliance Program, the Code of Conduct, LIBERTY corporate compliance policies and procedures, entity, market and line-ofbusiness specific supplemental policies and procedures, and applicable laws, rules and regulations affecting compliance and the prevention and detection of FWA.
+Covered Persons are also updated on such topics through ongoing educational efforts by LIBERTY, including topic-specific presentations, newsletters, emails, and other communications.
 These continuing education and training efforts are critical to ensuring compliance and preventing fraud, waste, and abuse.
-As such, LIBERTY's effective communication of applicable regulations and policies includes mandated training and educational programs, and the dissemination of written materials on a regular basis.
+As such, LIBERTY's effective communication of applicable laws, regulations and policies includes mandated training and educational programs, and the dissemination of written materials on a regular basis.

 - b.
 Schedule, Participation, and Review.
 Training and educational programs are conducted as follows: - i.
 New Staff.
-As part of their orientation, all newly hired individuals receive compliance training and all other training mandated by law and regulation, including without limitation, training on HIPAA, privacy, security and other patient confidentiality laws, Compliance, and FWA.
+Upon hire and appointment, respectively, all new staff and board members receive compliance training and all other training mandated by law and regulation, including but not limited to, training on HIPAA, privacy, security and other patient confidentiality laws, compliance, and FWA.
 As part of such training, individuals receive a copy of LIBERTY's Code of Conduct and are required to sign an acknowledgment form, which is maintained for each individual.
 As appropriate for their job function, LIBERTY team members also receive additional specific FWA and other Medicaid and Medicare mandated training. - ii.
 Subcontractors & FDRs.
-All FDRs and other in-scope subcontractors receive information on LIBERTY's compliance program and how to report FWA upon initial contract and are required to attest to completion of mandated compliance trainings on at least an annual basis.
+All FDRs and other in-scope subcontractors receive training upon initial contract on LIBERTY's compliance program, Fraud, Waste, and Abuse, HIPAA Privacy and Security, and how to report non-compliance, including Privacy and FWA concerns.
+All FDRs and other in-scope subcontractors are required to attest to completion of mandated compliance trainings on at least an annual basis. - iii.

-- iii.
 Annual Training.
 As part of LIBERTY's annual inservice program, all LIBERTY team members, including the Compliance Officer, SIU staff, managers, employees, and board members complete mandatory Compliance, Code of Conduct, HIPAA and FWA prevention and detection training.
-FDRs and other in-scope contractors are similarly required to annually complete and attest to completion of such trainings. - iv.
+FDRs and other in-scope contractors are similarly required to annually complete and attest to completion of such trainings.

+- iv.
 Specialized Training and Ongoing Education.
 To the extent that an issue arises through an audit or issuance of new laws, rules regulations or otherwise, designated Compliance personnel will coordinate with impacted business areas to develop and disseminate appropriate training and educational materials. - v.
 Mandatory Participation.
-Attendance and participation in training and educational programs is mandatory for all Covered Persons.
+Attendance and participation in training and educational programs are mandatory for all Covered Persons.
 Failure to comply with education and training requirements may result in disciplinary action consistent with the gravity of such non-compliance. - vi.
 Annual Review.
-The Compliance Officer, or designees, annually reviews all training and educational materials and makes updates or revisions, as necessary.
+The Compliance Officer, or designee, annually reviews all training and educational materials and makes updates or revisions, as necessary.
 In addition, on at least an annual basis, the Board of Directors evaluates the effectiveness of the Compliance Program.